SimonSchwaiger/ros-ml-container/README.md

   * Allow Docker to run without _sudo_ using the _sudo groupadd docker && sudo usermod -aG docker $USER_ command.
 Afterwards, log out and in again to apply changes.

 - __Windows__:
-  * Windows 10 Update 21h1 or newer is required for the Linux GUI to be forwarded.
+  * Windows 10 Update 21h1 or newer is required for the GPU being passed through to WSL2.
   * [Install Docker using the WSL2 backend.](https://docs.docker.com/desktop/windows/install/)
   * [Install WSL GPU preview drivers for Windows](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
   * __Only required on Windows 10, since Windows 11 has GUI forwarding built-in__: [Follow this guide to install and configure VcXsrv on Windows and the *DISPLAY* environment variable on WSL2](https://github.com/microsoft/WSL/issues/4106#issuecomment-876470388)
   * It may be necessary to bypass the Windows firewall for port 6000 in order for the GUI to show up.
 See [this](https://stackoverflow.com/questions/61860208/wsl-2-run-graphical-linux-desktop-applications-from-windows-10-bash-shell-erro) and [this](https://github.com/cascadium/wsl-windows-toolbar-launcher/blob/master/README.md#troubleshooting) for troubleshooting.

-Some means of acceleration require more packages to be installed on your host system:
+In Linux, some means of acceleration require more packages to be installed on your host system:

 - __opensource__: Open source drivers for your video card (On most distributions, open source drivers are installed for AMD and Intel GPUs by default).